heliosdesign/helios-wp-boilerplate/README.md

 1. Clone this repository into a new project directory: `$ git clone git@github.com:heliosdesign/helios-wp-boilerplate.git [project-name]`
 2. Jump into the directory and delete the `.git` directory (unless you want to work on this boilerplate).
 You can now create a new repo if you want to.
-3. <strike>Download WordPress from [wordpress.org](https://wordpress.org)</strike>.
-4. <strike>Add all the WordPress files &mdash; **except for the `wp-content` directory** &mdash; to the root of the project</strike>.
-Add any of the plugins or themes that you want to their respective directories in `wp-content`.
-5. Run `$ npm install` to get the tooling dependencies.
+3. Run `$ npm install` to get the tooling dependencies.
-6. If you change the name of your theme, child theme or base plugin (as you should), make sure you adjust `gulpconfig.js`.
+4. If you change the name of your theme, child theme or base plugin (as you should), make sure you adjust `gulpconfig.js`.
-7. Change the meta information at the top of `src/sass/global/_template-header.sass` in the theme directory.
+5. Change the meta information at the top of `src/sass/global/_template-header.sass` in the theme directory.
-8. Run `$ gulp` to recompile the CSS with the new template information and to make sure Gulp is running without errors.
+6. Run `$ gulp` to recompile the CSS with the new template information and to make sure Gulp is running without errors.
-9. Create your database and run the WordPress install by navigating to the URL and following the directions.
+7. Create your database and run the WordPress install by navigating to the URL and following the directions.

 ## Additional Configuration